"Tell me again where we're going, lass?"

 "Aye, and if we hurry we can even get what you're here for before it burns the place down," Brynjolf answered wryly.

-Mrrsizha chuckled.
+Mrrsizha chuckled, waving off his concern.
 "I think those mercs can take him.
 Dragons aren't stupid; if he gets hurt, he'll leave."

 Brynjolf didn't ask how she knew, and she didn't elaborate, lifting her muzzle.
 Eyes half closed, she took a few long, deep breaths through her nose.
 The scent of burning from outside threw her off, but she could still filter it out, mostly.
 The strongest scent she got was male, human and leather and nervous excitement: that was Brynjolf.
 She knew his scent.
 Aside from him and the ever-present smell of leather-nightshade-Khajiit-sweet--herself--she didn't smell anyone else.
 Not strong enough to come from someone actually present, anyway.
 Good.